girirajvyas/aws/README.md

  - While deploying we can decide which region to deploy our service
  - Each region will have typically 2 or more data centers for high availability of services and hence called `availability zones`
  - `Edge locations are the place where the data is cached to the nearest location` from where it is accessed
- - 175+ services
+ - 200+ services as of June-2021

 **Quick Summary:**
  - `Region:` Independent geographic area, typically has 2 or more availability zones
  - `Availability zones:` Multiple isolated locations/data centers within a region
  - `Edge Locations:` place where the data is cached to the nearest location

-## 4.3 AWS account, users and services scope
+## 4.3 Different Service offerings and its scope
+Do not get overwhelmed by the numbers below, it is just to consolidate the mostly used services and once you are familiar with those you will be comfortable to read this again and relate with it.

 **AWS account (Global)**
  - IAM{Identity and Access Management} users.
 (User management)
  - Billing
- - Route53
+ - Route53 (DNS Service)
+ - WAF
+ - CloudFront (COntent Delivery Network)

 **Region level services**
  - S3 Bucket
  - Dynamo DB (NoSQL db)
+ - Rekognition (SaaS)
+ - BeanStalk (PaaS)
+ - EC2 (IaaS)
+ - Lambda (FaaS)

 **Availability zones services**
- - EC2 it is vm
+ - EC2 it is vm (IAAS)
  - RDS relational databases
  - EBS Elastic block storage

-## 4.4 Different services overview
+**Miscellaneous**
  - ElasticCache - Redis and memcached
  - ELB - Elastic load balancer
  - VPC - Virtual private cloud